grbot/16SrDNA/README.md

 1. Read lengths are 300bp.
 Is this normal to expect form MiSeq runs?
     How should we set our filtering (done after merging) based on this.
+2. Which variable region does our reads hit?
+Does it make sense in terms of the sequence technology/platform used?